KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

         free(icb);
     }

-Once the application is finished, it just returns to the event loop.
-However, the module remains loaded, and remains ready for handling additional events.
+Once the application completes, it just returns to the event loop.
+However, the module remains loaded, ready for handling additional events in the future.
 One need only find a way to `schedule` either its `start_up` routine or its `print_name` function.
 This works great for event handler libraries; it's what we want.
-But if we want to retain Unix shell-like semantics for user convenience, we need a way of unloading programs that are no longer "running."
-This requires we add an `expunge` event handler to all applications, libraries, device drivers, etc.  And in order for *that* to work, it also means we need the ability to remove events from the event loop based on their association with a particular program.
+But if we want to retain Unix shell-like semantics for user convenience, we need a way of unloading programs that no longer "run."
+This requires we add some kind of expunge event to all applications, libraries, device drivers, etc.  And in order for *that* to work, it also means we need the ability to remove unprocessed events from the event loop based on their association with a particular program.

 Thus, we can change our `Event` structure to keep track of which program it belongs to (we assume `schedule` enforces the association):